Staff of Fair Housing Center of Central Indiana

 Noah also previously conducted academic research focused on homelessness that pushed him to explore the various facets of housing inequity and community development that began his career in this field.
 Noah hopes to continue to build on his community outreach focused skillset in this role to help make housing equitable, affordable, and fair for all.
 At the FHCCI, Noah responds to client and community based questions, providing guidance or referral as needed.

-Hafsa Razi, Systemic Investigations Coordinator
+Hafsa Razi, Director of Systemic Investigations

 317-644-0673, ext.
 1006 – hrazi@fhcci.org